13 Packaging Cost per Order Statistics For eCommerce Stores

 Implementing automation in packaging operations offers both immediate and long-term cost benefits.
 Companies can reduce labor costs while increasing throughput and consistency.

 Box size optimization stands out as a crucial efficiency factor.
-Before 2015, UPS and FedEx priced solely on weight, but now dimensional weight pricing means oversized packages cost more regardless of actual weight.
+Dimensional weight pricing means oversized packages cost more regardless of actual weight.

 Key automation improvements include: